esrlabs/bake/documentation/install/install_bake.rst

 Ruby throws an error during the installation.

 **Solution:**
-Usualy you will see an error like this:
+Usually you will see an error like this:

     .. code-block:: console